 grid reference TM 147 461

-A large Grade II listed building close to the railway bridge over the Norwich road.
-Offers two cask beers on hand pump, and karaoke, disco, live music and various pub games.
+A prominent Grade II listed building with a single large bar located close to the railway bridge over the Norwich road.
+Offers one or two cask beers on hand pump, and regular live music plus various events and pub games.

 Gallery